veraison/services/scheme/plugin-howto.md

 Reference Values are shared by all devices of the same class.
 Again, while common this is not necessarily true for all Attestation Schemes.

-The natural way this is expressed in CoMID is by means of a "class environment", i.e., one with only a "class" identifier.
+The natural way this is expressed in CoMID is by means of a _class environment_, i.e., one with only a _class_ identifier.

 Each record will contain exactly one reference value.
 Note that, for algorithm agility reasons, the same PCR may be associated with more than one reference